dsccommunity/CertificateDsc/ReadMe.md

   fixes [Issue 70](https://github.com/PowerShell/xCertificate/issues/70).
 - Converted all calls to `New-InvalidArgumentError` function to `New-InvalidArgumentException` found in `CertificateDsc.ResourceHelper` - fixes [Issue 68](https://github.com/PowerShell/xCertificate/issues/68)
+- Replaced all calls to `Write-Error` with calls to `New-InvalidArgumentException` and `New-InvalidOperationException`
 - xWaitForCA:
   - Added new resource.